Freelancer-Protocol/docs/projectsAndMilestones.md

 ### Lifecyle of a milestone

 1. A milestone start when both parties agree on its terms.
 The client is charged right away by the platform.

-For this reason, the milestone can't start until the client has entered their payment info.
+   > For this reason, the milestone can't start until the client has entered their payment info.

-2) The freelancer has to upload _both_ a demo video and the deliverable before the milestone deadline.
+2. The freelancer has to upload _both_ a demo video and the deliverable before the milestone deadline.

-3) If the client accepts the demo, he receives the deliverable and the freelancer receives the money.
+3. If the client accepts the demo, he receives the deliverable and the freelancer receives the money.

 Note that during a milestone lifetime, anyone of the two parties can request a modification to the milestone.
 The changes will have to be accepted by the other party in order to become effective.

 ## If things go south

-### 1. The client rejects the demo
+### 1. If the client rejects the demo

 Only a third of the agreed sum for the milestone is paid to the freelancer.
 The rest is paid back to the client.